When it comes to my go-to vehicle go bag, nothing can replace my USGI Sea Bag (military duffle bag). I’ll tell you why here!

 - Can Be Used as a Heavy Bag

 - Makes an Excellent Bear Bag

-I was first introduced to the USGI Sea Bag (Duffel Bag) shortly after getting off the bus in Paris Island.
-I entered United States Marine Corps boot camp and had recently placed my feet on the yellow footprints.
+I was first introduced to the USGI Sea Bag (military duffle Bag) shortly after getting off the bus in Paris Island.
+I entered the United States Marine Corps boot camp and had recently placed my feet on the yellow footprints.
 As I look back at the experience, much of it is a blur…

 With the amount of fear that occupied my mind at the time, there wasn’t much room in there for other thoughts!

 I remember me and my fellow recruits being maneuvered through a maze of assembly lines as we gathered our initial issued gear.
 As we shuffled through the process without making eye contact with anyone, I remember being handed this big, green canvas sack, filled with personal gear.

 We ended up in our barracks with our duffel bags strapped to our backs.
 For the rest of my active duty Marine Corps days, there was always a sea bag as part of my standard issued gear.

 I still have that initial sea bag with my name; the same with my last four bags.
 I have also picked up a couple more along the way.
 Over the years, I have found many uses for these sea bags.
 I have one with me stuffed with extra necessities when I’m camping with the family.
 I have also used them for air travel instead of heavier, less accommodating suitcases.
 There is a lot of diversity when it comes to uses for the USGI duffle bag, but there is one application for my sea bag that works really well for me.

 I have a sea bag that is used as my vehicle go bag.
 It is staged in my Jeep and is my added insurance during an emergency situation.
 I find certain features of the sea bag to be of great use as a vehicle go bag.
 I have tried several rucks and backpacks as a viable bug out bag for my Jeep, but I kept coming back to my sea bag as my primary choice.